Sports in Aus

 In recognising the importance of sport and the significant emerging challenges to Australia’s sustained success in elite sport, the Australian Government released the directions paper Australian Sport: Emerging Challenges, New Directions, on 6 May 2008.
 The paper outlines the need for widespread and continuing reform of Australia’s sporting system.

-On 28 August 2008, the Minister for Sport, Kate Ellis, announced the appointment of an independent expert panel that investigated ways of ensuring that Australia’s sporting system remains prepared for the challenges of the future.
+On 28 August 2008, the Minister for Sport, Kate Ellis, announced the appointment of an independent expert panel that will investigate ways of ensuring that Australia’s sporting system remains prepared for the challenges of the future.

-The expert panel looked at sport at both the elite level and at the grassroots community level, as part of a top-to-bottom examination of Australian sport and for better ways to run, promote and manage sport in Australia.
+The expert panel will look at sport at both the elite level and at the grassroots community level, as part of a top-to-bottom examination of Australian sport and will look for better ways to run, promote and manage sport in Australia.

-The panel was chaired by highly-regarded businessman David Crawford, who had previously modernised and driven change at the Australian Football League and Football Federation Australia.
-His credentials also included time as chairman of Foster’s Group Ltd and Lend Lease Corporation and director of BHP Billiton Ltd, as well as holding other senior corporate positions.
+The panel is chaired by highly-regarded businessman David Crawford, who has previously modernised and driven change at the Australian Football League and Football Federation Australia.
+He is also chairman of Foster’s Group Ltd and Lend Lease Corporation and director of BHP Billiton Ltd, as well as holding other senior corporate positions.

 - Mark Bouris – leading businessmen and creator of Wizard home loans and Sydney Rooster Rugby League Club board member